Sourcing chemical structures for in silico discovery

 Get catalog IDs and corresponding chemical names of all structures

-Again, BeautifulSoup comes to the rescue, though this code needs to be adapted to the specific structure of the Medchem catalog.
+Again, BeautifulSoup comes to the rescue, though this code needs to be adapted to the specific structure of the Medchem catalog this time.
+The code can in general be written by an LLM-based agent.

 CODE